Certified Lymphedema Therapist,

 – Shannon Goins

-“Although I have over 100 hours of training in both CranioSacral Therapy and Reflexology, my typical sessions wouldn’t be classified as a ‘CranioSacral’ or ‘Reflexology’ session.
+“Although I have over 100 hours of training in CranioSacral Therapy and another 100 hours in Reflexology, my typical sessions wouldn’t be classified as a ‘CranioSacral’ or ‘Reflexology’ session.

 I pursued advanced training in these two disciplines because they give me a wider range of skills from which to draw to help my clients.